Kekkodf/DP-COMET/README.md

 The `btop` screenshot below shows the CPU and RAM usage during the execution of the `main.py` script:

 ![btop](img/repo/COMET-Efficiency.png)

+To obfuscate the queries, the DP-COMET prints the progress of the obfuscation, showing the number of queries processed and the total number of queries to be obfuscated.
+At the end of the obfuscation, the script will print the total time taken to obfuscate the queries.

+In the example above, the obfuscation of 10 obfuscations for 43 queries each and 2 epsilons took approximately 5.82s.

 ## 🆘 Support